 “Communication has always been critical to human survival.
-But during this informational age it’s actually shrinking the world we know.
+But during the 21st century it’s actually shrinking the world we know.
 Managing the tools we communicate with, learning the appropriate vehicles for various audiences, and mastering both traditional and emerging technologies will be critical for thriving in this world.
-That is what we teach in media studies.”
+That is what we teach in Media Studies.”

 Do you love stories?
 Are you insatiably curious about individuals and the world around you, how events shape history and why people do the things they do?

 Media studies at the University of Guelph-Humber allows you to indulge that curiosity and your creativity through journalism(telling the stories of our lives), digital communication (telling stories digitally), public relations (telling stories on behalf of others), Visual Communication (telling stories visually) and media business(managing the business of storytelling).

 Our program keeps pace with the fast-evolving media business and helps you find your place in it by teaching you the traditional, but essential, skills of communication (writing,

 presenting, editing), an understanding of the historical and theoretical contexts of modern communication and hands-on training in new technologies and on emerging platforms.